kailash-manasarovar/statement/docs/timeline/2024/may.md

 [![Here to save the world](../../content/tweets/may-2024/here-to-save-the-world.jpg)](https://x.com/Beams_Game/status/1783564782487961739)

-- And immediately goes into a long and rather irritating rant.
+- And immediately goes into a long and, what I find now to be a rather irritating rant.
+- The rant has echoes of [`@hierencore48002`](march/13-end.md#hierencore49002); a way of keeping a conversation going without saying anything much at all.
-- I wonder if it is someone I know.
+- I do immediately wonder if it is someone I know.
-- I can't be bothered to go into all this because it was dull.
-There may well be snippets in here.
+- I suspect my cousin because of the psychotic nature of the rant.
-- Certainly he mentioned a ketosis diet at one point and I thought, oh, it's Domingo.
+- Certainly the account mentioned a ketosis diet at one point and I thought, oh, it's Domingo.
-- At the time, I become convinced very quickly that it's the trumpet teacher, although I drop in and out of having this belief.
+- At the time, I become convinced *extremely quickly* that it's the trumpet teacher, although I drop in and out of having this belief.
-- There's no question I'm on strong hallucinogenic substances at home.
+- It's not at all clear why I would think this.
+- My replies, I believe, are proof I'm being dosed up on aphrodisiacs at home, and there's no question I'm on something hallucinogenic.
-- He talks candidly about his extremely violent father, sharing intimately, yet another predator grooming mechanism.
+- He talks candidly about his extremely violent father, sharing intimately; yet another predator grooming mechanism.
 - Much of this content is deleted now.
-- One tweet I can't find anymore was on 8th May when he posts *Watching you shifting through your ups and downs, gives me the feeling, i know you better then your self do.* sic.
+- One tweet I can't find anymore was posted on 8th May when he posts *Watching you shifting through your ups and downs, gives me the feeling, i know you better then your self do.* sic.

 ![Beams ups and downs](../../content/tweets/beams-ups-and-downs.png)